Amanullah-Nirob/aman-chat/README.md

 <div align="center">

-# `Aman-chat` NodeJs-NextJs-Chat-Calling-App
+# `Aman-chat` NextJs-Chat-Calling-App
-> #### This is a Chat-and Video calling app built using NodeJs,NextJs,typeScript, which is primarily used for `Real-time Online Chatting and audio and video calling`.
+> #### This is a Chat-and Video calling app built using NodeJs,NextJs,typeScript and socket.io, which is primarily used for `Real-time Online Chatting and audio and video calling`.
 </div>

 ## Features